 "UMBC regularly is rated among the top 20 in undergraduate education by U.S. News.
 At UMBC, academic innovation is focused on integrating pedagogy with technology and analytics.
 LTI Advantage combines all the necessary components needed in learning tools in an easy to understand package that allows faculty to identify technology solutions and for our procurement office to validate requirements.
 Moving forward we believe LTI Advantage will be an essential requirement when selecting learning tools.”

-—Jack Suess, Vice President of Information Technology and CIO, University of Maryland Baltimore County (UMBC) and Chairman of the IMS Global Learning Consortium Board of Directors
+—Jack Suess, Vice President of Information Technology and CIO, University of Maryland Baltimore County (UMBC) and Chairman of the 1EdTech Consortium Board of Directors

 —Phill Miller, Vice President of Teaching and Learning, Blackboard